-Building Ice for C++ on Linux
+Building Ice for C++ on OS X

 This page describes the Ice source distribution, including information about compiler requirements, third-party dependencies, and instructions for building and testing the distribution.
-If you prefer, you can download binary packages for supported platforms that contain pre-compiled libraries, executables, and everything else necessary to build Ice applications on Linux.
+If you prefer, you can download a binary package that contains pre-compiled libraries, executables, and everything else necessary to build Ice applications on OS X.